rhiaro/questforbrothers/index.md

 "She... what do you mean you can't go to school?"
 Jackann looked from his brother to his father.

 The Professor shook his head.
-"There's no more money, Jackann.
+"There's no more money, Jackann, we lost the right.
 This is why we have to go.
 This city doesn't want us, can't keep us."

 "What?
 How?"

 "What you're earning has kept us alive, kept us eating.
-But there are no more savings.
+But my title has been taken.
 Nothing else your mother can send.
-My funding is all but gone.
+The city will no longer employ me, and our time has run out.
 No-one in Tanton wants what I have to offer.
 Not without proof.
 Evidence I can only get in person, there's no-one left to trust with this.
-There's enough left to buy supplies and passage for three into the Sourcelands.
+There's enough left to buy supplies and passage for us toward the Sourcelands.
 That is why it is time to go."

 Jackann opened and closed his mouth.
 How could his father have deceived him so?
 How could he not have noticed, not have suspected?
 Had he really been so self absorbed?

 "I'm sorry, son.
 I realise...
 I know I have..."
 The Professor paused, then said finally.
 "Will you come?"

 Jackann's mouth was still open.
 He scraped his stool back, and stood, slowly shaking his head, seething.
 "I can't just up and leave.
 Why would you think it's that simple?
 I'm not a six year old you can just carry about wherever you see fit.
+I still work, I have a right to a place in this city.
+Make Lark my dependent, he can go to school by my rights!
 Into the Sourcelands of all places."
 Everything he'd ever heard, everything been taught all his life about the dangers of that place, and his father wanted to move there?
 Wanted to take Lark?

 "I've tried to teach you, Jack.
 I've told you about my research!
 I've told you not to believe what the inner-circle 'scientists' say."